■ 1. Overview.

 □ If the disease affects your throat, you may have trouble swallowing.

-□ If the disease affects the breathing muscles, you may have problems getting enough air, especially at night (which may cause chronically high carbon dioxide levels in the blood).
+□ If the disease affects the breathing muscles, you may have problems getting enough air, especially at night.

 ⚀ If you have IBM, it tends to shorten your life by an average of three years compared to the population.
 Statistically, the median age of death is 84 compared to 87.5 in the population (Naddaf et al., 2021; Shelley et al., 2021).